ofisheljames108-ship-it/JF-Audio/Version-2_Custom-PCB/Testing/Hardware_Testing.md

 Mechanical integration included:

-- Cutting two circular openings for the left and right speakers
+- Fabrication of two speaker openings
-- Drilling speaker mounting holes
+- Drilling of speaker mounting holes
-- Mounting both speakers using mechanical fasteners
+- Mechanical mounting of both speakers
-- Cutting an external opening for the charging port
-- Cutting and mounting the external power switch
-- Installing the custom JF Audio PCB
+- Installation of the custom JF Audio PCB
-- Installing the PowerBoost 1000C
+- Installation of the PowerBoost 1000C
-- Installing the 18650 battery system
+- Installation of the protected 18650 battery system
-- Installing the 1S battery protection module
-- Installing the Bluetooth receiver
+- Installation of the Bluetooth receiver
+- Installation of the external power switch
-- Routing the internal power, audio, and speaker wiring
+- Routing of internal power, audio, and speaker wiring
+- Fabrication of an external charging-port opening

-Due to limited internal space, several electronic components were mounted using double-sided adhesive tape rather than dedicated mechanical mounting hardware.
+Due to limited internal space, several electronic components were mounted using double-sided adhesive rather than dedicated mechanical mounting hardware.

-The completed assembly demonstrated that the selected enclosure could accommodate the complete Version 2 electrical system, although internal component spacing was tighter than anticipated.
+### Mechanical Design Observation

+The off-the-shelf enclosure required manual fabrication of the speaker, switch, and charging-port openings.
+This resulted in less precise external features than desired.

+Final assembly also revealed that the charging-port opening does not provide sufficient clearance for the molded housing of the Micro-USB charging cable.
+The opening will be refined before Version 2 is considered complete.

+This limitation directly informs Version 3, which will use a purpose-designed 3D-printed enclosure with accurately dimensioned component mounts and external-interface openings.

+**Status: ASSEMBLY COMPLETE — FINAL CHARGING-PORT REVISION PENDING**

 ### Mechanical Design Observations